Genomics has had a significant impact on medical research for over a decade and has increasing clinical utility for:

 Variant annotation is the next step.
-This is a manual process of reviewing the remaining variants to determine:
+This is a manual process of reviewing the remaining variants.

-- if there is sufficient evidence that they are damaging
+- there is insufficient evidence that they are damaging

-- if they are likely to cause or contribute to the person’s phenotype
+- they are unlikely to cause or contribute to the person’s phenotype

-- if they match the person’s inheritance pattern
+- they do not match the person’s inheritance pattern

 Seave is an online tool for genome filtering.
 It takes the millions of variants identified by sequencing an individual (or family's) genome and puts them in an easily searchable database.

 Seave then lets you filter down to the variants that are most likely to cause their condition, and investigate these variants in depth to find a genomic diagnosis.

 To get started, you can download the written instructions.

 Or watch this instructional video for a more in depth look.
 It may help to open Seave and follow along in a public database.

 These case studies were developed for medical specialists, but should be interesting to all health professionals.
 You can complete them individually and as a team exercise.